newrelic/entity-definitions/docs/golden_tags.md

 - Project
 ```

-If the entity is missing a tag from the golden tags that tag will not be displayed.
+Entities that don't have the defined tags will simply not show them.

-We recommend to unify tags to have a common structure between sources of data.
-But if you have a case where multiple sources bring different tags, you can specify all of them, only the tags existing for that specific entity will be displayed.
+We recommend unifying tags to have a common structure between sources of data.
+If you have a case where multiple sources bring different tags, you can specify all of them, only the tags existing for that specific entity will be displayed.

 ```yaml
 goldenTags: